veronicie/alpha-blog/README.md

 -----------

-Complete category index and show
+Edit categories

 Summary of changes:

-- Added display of number of articles associated with each category in the categories index listing.
+- Added edit and update actions to categories controller.

-- Completed categories show view by using code from users/show view as starting template.
+- Added edit.html.erb view template.

-- Initiated @articles instance variable in categories controller show action to capture all articles associated with a specific category.
+- Added _form.html.erb partial under categories and extracted errors/form code from new.html.erb and added this partial.

+- Render form partial from both new and edit view templates.